 Lo, for my own welfare I had great bitterness; It is You who has kept my soul from the pit of nothingness, For You have cast all my sins behind Your back.
 For Sheol cannot thank You, Death cannot praise You; Those who go down to the pit cannot hope for Your faithfulness.
 It is the living who give thanks to You, as I do today; A father tells his sons about Your faithfulness. -Isa 38:17-19

 These passages indeed provide a clear answer and support the basic scriptural premise that death is final, universal, and lacking any form of consciousness or continued existence...
 At least until "the heavens are no longer."
 This passage in Job is truly awesome as the oldest text of the Old Testament alludes to the end of time when God judges the dead.
 Job seems acutely aware of the full timeline of creation and the redemption process of God here.
 He continues: Oh that You would hide me in Sheol, that You would conceal me until Your wrath returns to You, that You would set a limit for me and remember me!
 If a man dies will he ever live again?
 All the days of my struggle I will wait until my change comes.
 You will call, and I will answer You; You will long for the work of Your hands. -Job 14:13-15

-So it is clear that man dies and that when he dies, he does not experience conscious thought, because he's dead.
-It is also clear that he does not go directly to Heaven or Hell, because those are future places that are only created after the day of judgement and after the current heavens and earth are destroyed (this clear timeline will be discussed a few sections later).
+So it is clear that man dies and that when he dies, he does not experience conscious thought, life, or existence because he's dead.
+It is also clear that he does not go immediately to Heaven or Hell, because those are future places that are only created after the day of judgement and after the current heavens and earth are destroyed (this clear timeline will be discussed later).
 So where do the dead go until then?
 The Bible clearly, consistently, and repeatedly names that place as Sheol.

 Sheol: The Place of the Dead